Solving Systems of Equations with Matrices

 - The coefficient matrix (or A matrix) is an N x N matrix (where N is the number of equations / number of unknown variables) that contains all the coefficients for the variables.
 Each row of the matrix represents a single equation while each column represents a single variable (it is sometimes helpful to write the variable at the top of each column).
 For instances where a variable does not show up in an equation, we assume a coefficient of 0.

 - The variable matrix (or X matrix) is a 1 x N matrix that contains all the unknown variables.
-It is important that the order of the variables in the coefficient matrix matches the order of the variables in the variable matrix.
+It is important that the order of the variables in the coefficient matrix match the order of the variables in the variable matrix.

 Once we have the three matrices set up we are ready to solve for the unknowns in the variable matrix.